 Uranium miners discovered a giant patella bone in this region in 1976.
 Palaeontologists then unearthed a fossilised 15m-long herbivore later named Phuwianggosaurus sirindhornae (after Her Royal Majesty, Princess Sirindhorn).
 More remains were uncovered and Phu Wiang National Park was born.

-Enclosed excavation sites including one with a partial skeleton of Siamotyrannus isanensis, an early ancestor of Tyrannosaurus rex – can be easily reached by trails from the visitor centre or nearby parking areas.
+Enclosed excavation sites, including one with a partial skeleton of Siamotyrannus isanensis , an early ancestor of Tyrannosaurus rex, can be easily reached on trails from the visitor centre or nearby parking areas.